Interface IResourceHandle

 Checks whether this handle depends on the resource associated to the passed-in handle.

-void invalidate(boolean forced)
+invalidate(boolean forced)

 Invalidate the resource.